rundeck/docs/docs/manual/job-options.md

 #### Using Nested JSON Elements

-When the required JSON elements return from the remote URL are nested, then use the **Json Path Filter** field.
+When the required JSON elements return from the remote URL are nested, then use the **Json Path Filter** field.<br>
+[Here](https://goessner.net/articles/JsonPath/index.html#e2) is a helpful resource for JSON path syntax.

 For example, if the returned JSON is:
 ```